AndrewTweddle/EntelectChallenge2013/README.md

 The resulting graph has 4 to 7 times as many nodes, but the distance between adjacent edges is always 1.
 This allows a circular buffer to be used to track nodes which still need to be visited.

-Actually there are two graphs.
+Actually there are two types of graphs.
-One is used when calculting the matrix of distances from a single point (usually the position of a tank) to all cells on the board.
+One is used when calculating the matrix of distances from a single point (usually the position of a tank) to all cells on the board.
 The other is used when calculating the matrix of distances from all cells on the board to a single point (typically the enemy base or an enemy tank).

 ### The node data structure